BenjaminPhi5/External-Sort-Competition/README.md

 The code was to be run multiple times with different distributions of data, and the tiem given was the total time for sorting all the data sets.

 The program is given a file with the unsorted data in, and a handle to one other file which can be used as temporary space.
 No other files can be used, and no nio classes.
-The sorted values must then be stored back int he origional file.
+The sorted values must then be stored back int the origional file.

 It is called an external sort since the entire file in some cases does not fit in memeory.